 What are the governance structures for the Review?

-The Education Review is being overseen by the IPReg Board, with the Review forming a significant component of IPReg’s strategic objectives and current business plan; see Our Business Plan | The Intellectual Property Regulation Board.
-The Board’s Education Working Group (EWG) is providing more detailed input to IPReg’s assurance processes for the Review.
-The Review is being progressed as a project by a small project team within IPReg’s executive.
-The team reports on the Review to each meeting of the Board and EWG.
+The Education Review is being overseen by the IPReg Board.
+The Board’s Education Working Group (EWG) provides more detailed input to IPReg’s assurance processes.
+The Review is being progressed by a small project team that reports to each meeting of the Board and EWG.
+Proposed changes arising from the Review will require approval from the Legal Services Board.